viresh-ratnakar/exet/README.md

 ### Constructing the grid

 You can navigate to any cell using the arrow keys or by clicking on it (including the dark, block cells).
-The following controls, all available from the "Edit" menu (as well as through keyboard shortcuts listed below and also shown in the menu):
+The following controls are all available from the "Edit" menu (as well as through keyboard shortcuts listed below and also shown in the menu):